 Well, in fact, we’ve learned that the process was much more complicated than we’d initially expected.
 There are many hurdles on the way and it’s easy to get tripped up.
 This blog post is supposed to give you an idea on how to structure your own customer interview process and avoid some mistakes that we’ve made ourselves.

-As I’ve mentioned in this blog post, customer interviews are a great way to test your ideas at any stage of your company’s development.
+Customer interviews are a great way to test your ideas and hear your customers’ thoughts at any stage of your company’s development.

 They may help you to learn: